ablarchives/note-plugin/README.md

-# Client Locations Plugin for OctoberCMS
+# Note Plugin for OctoberCMS

 **Background**
-This plugin extends the Albright Client plugin and is used to add multiple note support to single clients.
-If the Albright Client plugin is not installed, the system can store general notes.
+This adds simple note management to application.
+If the AlbrightLabs.Client plugin is installed, this will extend it and add a notes tab to a single client view.
+Notes added via a client will only be attached to the client, but still visible from the notes controller.

 **Features**
-- Simple note storage and management
+- Store notes
-- Attach many notes to clients
+- Add notes to clients (requires AlbrightLabs.Client plugin)

 **Install**
 There are two options: